 You should consider Google Compute Engine on a broader view in the Google ecosystem.

 From the perspective of an SMB today Google has all the products that it needs: Google Apps is probably the best option for small businesses that don’t want to manage mail server and groupware functionalities.
 Google Drive it’s there to allow you to write and collaborate on a browser.
 No need to backup, Google is taking care of that for your email, calendar, docs, files and so on.
 Google Compute Engine is the last step for when you need computational power or storage on demand.

 From a company point of view, there are all the tools that you can desire to manage your digital business.
 Google Compute Engine is not an isolated platform and Google has many opportunities to integrate everything for a really complete offer.

-The last months have demonstrated how the future of Cloud Computing will be also a continuos price war among all the most important providers in the market.
-Computation is a commodity and that’s how Amazon and Google are selling it: unlike Amazon, Google has a bigger data center infrastructure and a faster time to market when it comes to launch new regions around the world.
+The last months have demonstrated how the future of Cloud Computing will be also a continuous price war among all the most important providers in the market.
+Computation is a commodity and that’s how Amazon and Google are selling it: unlike Amazon, Google has a bigger data center infrastructure and a faster time to market when it comes to launching new regions around the world.
 This has a big impact also in terms of prices.

-I think that Google will be the most convenient cloud service in the long term: for AWS even a partial hour is rounded to an hour, GCE instances are charged a minimum of 10 minutes and then you can be billed by minute.
+I think that Google will be the most convenient cloud service in the long term: for AWS even a partial hour is rounded to an hour, GCE instances are charged a minimum of 10 minutes and then you can be billed by the minute.